thedaviddias/bfdes.in/posts/hello-world.md

 For the production build, Webpack minifies code and carries out [tree-shaking](https://webpack.js.org/guides/tree-shaking/).
 This time the server-side code is run under a process manager so that the app can restart with the machine it runs on.
 NGiNX is used to serve static assets, but other requests are proxied to the Node.js app.

-Additionally, [Cloudflare](https://cloudflare.com) is used as a CDN and read-through cache.
+[Cloudflare](https://cloudflare.com) is used as a CDN and read-through cache.
 Write-though caching would be preferable, but I do not generate enough traffic nor content to warrant making the implementation effort!

 ## Further reading